SERG-Delft/sql-bug-finder/README.md

 Static analysis rule based tool for detecting semantic bugs in SQL queries.

+### Interactive website

+You can check out our rule-based static analysis tool for detecting semantic bugs in SQL queries here: [https://sqlbugfinder.com/](https://sqlbugfinder.com/)

 ### Study on semantic bugs in SQL

 The report can be accessed at the following link: [https://repository.tudelft.nl/islandora/object/uuid%3A6260695a-a963-4414-9967-5cb66faf1ba8](https://repository.tudelft.nl/islandora/object/uuid%3A6260695a-a963-4414-9967-5cb66faf1ba8)